Sustainable Production: Visions for the Bigger Picture

-At Covestro, we have a clear and ambitious vision: In a time where many companies are beginning to agree to follow sustainable practices, we strive to be a leader of these practices.
-We aim to become a sustainability trailblazer in our industry, constantly challenging the status quo and altering the concept of a company’s role in society.
-While we have a long track record in sustainability and are proud of all we have achieved, we work to push the limits of our own ambitions further than ever before.
-In 2016, we strengthened our corporate sustainable development strategy and laid out measurable targets for 2025.
-As part of this strategy, we are working to cut our carbon emissions in half, and we are committed doing our part to help achieve the United Nation’s Sustainable Development Goals (SDGs).
-Powering our plants with offshore wind energy and implementing new technologies to further drive sustainability in our operations are just a few of the strategic plans we have in place to create a brighter future for our business and our planet.
+In a time where many companies are beginning to agree to follow sustainable practices, we at Covestro strive to be a leader of these practices.
+We aim to become a trailblazer for the use of alternative raw materials in our industry, constantly challenging the status quo and altering the concept of a company’s role in society.
+While we have a long track record in sustainability and are proud of all we have achieved, we work to push the limits of our own ambitions further.
+In 2022, we announced the ambitious target of being operational climate neutral by 2035, meaning reducing our Scope 1 and Scope 2 emissions to net zero.
+Powering our plants with renewable energy and implementing new technologies to further drive sustainability in our operations are just a few of the strategic measures we undertake to create a brighter future for our business and our planet.

 Progress That Counts

 Transitioning to clean energy is key to achieving sustainable development and meeting climate goals.
 That’s why we are proud to have signed the world’s largest corporate contract for offshore wind energy, giving green electricity a permanent place in our energy mix.
 With this agreement, we will cover a portion of our future electricity demand in Germany with wind energy from the North Sea.

 Beginning 2025, energy supplier Ørsted will provide our German production sites with green electricity for a minimum of 10 years – an unprecedented step in emission reduction for the chemical industry in Europe.